-- To make the new layout accessible only to the current user, move the files into the hidden “Library” folder of your home directory, or,
+- To make the new layout accessible only to the current user, move the files into the hidden “Library” folder of your home directory.

-- Find the hidden “Library” folder by opening Finder, holding the Alt/Option key and clicking the “Go” menu; “Library” is listed there.
+- Find the hidden “Library” folder by opening Finder, holding the option key and clicking the “Go” menu; “Library” is listed there.

 - A dialogue box may appear to authenticate the move; enter username and password of an administrator.

 - You may need to log out and back in (or restart the computer) for changes to take effect.

 - Now follow the directions above in “Enabling Nepali Input” and enable “Nepali – Phonetic” instead of “Nepali” as an input source in “System Preferences.”
 In newer systems, custom keyboards like this appear under “Other” in Input Sources.